linkml/linkml/packages/linkml_runtime/linkml_model/model/docs/specification/01introduction.md

 ## Audience

-This document is intended for LinkML tool and framework implementors, and is intended to formally specify the structure and semantics of LinkML.
+This document is intended for LinkML tool and framework implementers, and is intended to formally specify the structure and semantics of LinkML.

 For a more lightweight introduction, consult the material on the main [LinkML site](https://linkml.io), including the LinkML tutorial.